-DPD (N.N-diethyl-p-phenylenediamine) is a chemical that when mixed with water containing an oxidant, changes colour depending on the concentration of the oxidant present.
-A handheld colorimeter measures light passing through the coloured solution.
+DPD (N.N-diethyl-p-phenylenediamine) is a chemical that when mixed with water containing an oxidant, changes color depending on the concentration of the oxidant present.
+A handheld colorimeter measures light passing through the colored solution.
 The absorption of that light by the liquid gives a concentration value.
 It is usually used to check concentration of, for example, free chlorine, total chlorine, ozone and chlorine dioxide etc. in water.

 When the DPD kit gives a value, it is often used to calibrate online instruments……and that is where Pi comes in!

 As a manufacturer of online instruments we have to understand DPD in order to help our customers when they have problems calibrating their online monitors.